juvenalmirandajr/javaspring-and-react-boilerplate/java-spring-and-react.md

 ### Filesystem Conventions

-Like we place our `resources` in `src/main`, we will place our frontend code in `src/main/frontend`.
+Frontend code it will place in `src/main/frontend`.

 ### Setting Up Our React Application

-We'll need our `package.json` file, which we'll place in `src/main/frontend`.
-We will express this directory as our frontend root moving forward.
+The `package.json` file will place in `src/main/frontend`.
+This directory will express as the frontend root.

 ```json
 {